 Hippology: A horse knowledge project to establish a good foundational understating of horse breeds, care, etc. Members do not need to own a horse to participate.

 Large Livestock (Sheep & Swine): In this project members learn about their animals, how to care for them, and how to show them.
 Market animals will be purchased in the late winter/early spring to be ready for the OC Fair in July.
 Market animals are ultimately sold.
-Members do not need to own an animal to participate.
+Members do not need to own an animal to participate, but will likely want to.
 Breeding sheep are not sold at auction.

-Public Speaking: Members will learn tips and techniques for effective public speaking with the final goal of presenting at County Presentation Day on March 22.
-Meetings to be held via Zoom.
+Public Speaking: Members will learn tips and techniques for effective public speaking with the final goal of presenting at County Presentation Day on March 14.
+Meetings to be held via Zoom & in-person.
+More info

 Contact trabuco4h@gmail.com to be put in contact with a project leader and be added to the interest list!